- University Policies & Standards Manual

 The University Policy & Standards Program manages the university policy process.
 The policy program works with responsible executives to develop amendments to university policies or university standards, which are collected in the UPSM.
 The UPSM can be amended by adoption, revision, or retirement of a university policy or university standard.
 The University Policy & Standards Program ensures these amendments are vetted through the Policy Advisory Group, the Office of the General Counsel, and other stakeholders as needed, prior to sharing with the EPSC.

-The EPSC may recommend: approving amendments, approving amendments pending agreed-upon revisions or additional actions, modifying amendments, or rejecting amendments.
-EPSC may request additional information, discussion, analysis, input from subject-matter experts, or any other actions prior to making a final recommendation on an amendment.
-The EPSC approves amendments by voting, either in person or in writing (including electronically).
-All members must be present for a vote.
-Recommendations are passed by EPSC when an action is favored by 3 of the 5 voting members.
+The EPSC may endorse sending proposed amendments to the President for approval, recommend revisions or additional actions, or recommend rejecting amendments.
+The EPSC may request additional information, discussion, analysis, and/or input from subject-matter experts, or any other actions prior to making a final recommendation on an amendment.
+The EPSC endorses amendments either in person or in writing.
+All members, or a designee, must be present to endorse or oppose forwarding recommendations to the President.
+Recommendations are forwarded when an amendment is favored by 3 of the 5 members.
+Endorsed amendments are issued for a 3-week public notification period.
 The EPSC’s recommendations are presented to the President, who must approve changes to the UPSM.

-EPSC meets in person as needed and may conduct business electronically, including voting on amendments.
+The EPSC meets in person at least annually and may conduct business electronically.

 The Director of University Policy & Standards manages the EPSC.